Mortality and Healthcare: a Stochastic Control Analysis under Epstein-Zin Preferences

 \section{Problem Formulation}

 Let $B=(B_t)_{t\ge 0}$ be an $\mathbb F$-adapted standard Brownian motion.
 Consider a financial market with a riskfree rate $r>0$ and a risky asset $S_{t}$ given by

 where $\mu\in\R$ and $\sigma>0$ are given constants.
-Given initial wealth $x>0$, at each time $t\ge0$, an agent consumes a lump-sum $c_{t}$ of his wealth, invests a fraction $\pi_t$ of his wealth on the risky asset, and spends another fraction $h_{t}$ on healthcare.
+Given initial wealth $x>0$, at each time $t\ge0$, an agent chooses a consumption rate $c_{t}$, invests a fraction $\pi_t$ of his wealth on the risky asset, and spends another fraction $h_{t}$ on healthcare.
 The resulting dynamics of the wealth process $X$ is

 \begin{definition} For all $k\in\R$, let $\cH_k$ be the set of strategies $(c,\pi,h)$ such that $(c,h)$ is $k$-admissible (Definition~\ref{k-admissible}), $\pi$ is $\mathbb F$-progressively measurable, and a unique solution $X^{c,\pi,h}$ to \eqref{Wealth} exists. \end{definition}